gosign1422/Snacks/README.md

 # Snacks
- A website for the midnight cravings of my hostelmates.
+ A website for the midnight cravings of my hostel mates.